google/turbinia/docs/user/install-gke-celery.md

 ## **Introduction**

-These instructions cover the recommended Redis installation of Turbinia using [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine).
+These instructions cover the Redis installation of Turbinia using [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine).
+However, development is still in progress and we recommend you use the [GKE PubSub Installation](install-gke-pubsub.md) for cloud installations.

 Installing into GKE allows Turbinia Workers to scale based on processing demand.
 Currently, this is done through scaling on CPU utilization, which is determined when available Turbinia Workers process Tasks and reach a pre-defined CPU threshold.
 The GKE architecture closely resembles the [cloud architecture](how-it-works.md) with GKE being used to scale Turbinia Woker pods.